neuromatch/mexa-hack/faqs.md

   * Unfortunately, no. Our event is only open to people 18 years old and over.

 * Do I need a team before I sign up for the hackathon?
-  * No. You can register as a "free agent" and we'll help you find a time that's working on something interesting to you.
+  * No. You can register as a "free agent" and we'll help you find a team that's working on something interesting to you.

  * I don't see the hackathon sign up?
    * First you'll need to join at [mexa.app](mexa.app), and then navigate to "Events".
 You'll find the official sign up there.